schmettow/New_Stats/docs/Classic_linear_models.md

 <img src="Classic_linear_models_files/figure-html/glm_EDA_3-1.png" width="90%" />

 The graph suggests that designs A and B differ in the effect of age.
 Design B appears to perform much better with younger users.
 At the same time, it seems as if A could be nmore favorable for users at a high age.
 By adding the conditional effect `Design:age_shft` the following model estimates the linear relationship for the designs separately.
-This is essentially the same model as the absolute mixed-predictor model M_ampm_1 [#MPM], which also had four coefficients, the intercepts and slopes of two straight lines.
+This is essentially the same model as the absolute mixed-predictor model M_ampm_1 \@ref(mpm), which also had four coefficients, the intercepts and slopes of two straight lines.
 We have already seen how the GRM and the AMPM produce different fitted responses.
 Predictions are independent of contrast coding, but coefficients are not.
 The following conditional model uses treatment contrasts, like the GRM, and we can compare the coefficients side-by-side.